imathew/blog/content/posts/2025-12-11-comprehensive-sample-post.md

 The heading levels now use progressively bolder weights to create clear visual distinction:

-#### H2 Headings — Weight 700
+## H2 Headings

-The h2 uses bold weight (700), making it stand out prominently as a major section break.
+The h2 uses weight 650 at 1.6em, making it stand out prominently as a major section break.
 This strong visual presence makes it ideal for the top-level divisions in your content.

-#### H3 Headings — Weight 600
+### H3 Headings

-The h3 uses semibold weight (600), making it lighter than h2 but still authoritative.
+The h3 uses weight 600 at 1.35em, making it lighter than h2 but still authoritative.
 It should be used for major subsections within your content.

-#### H4 Headings — Weight 550
+#### H4 Headings

-The h4 uses weight 550, sitting between medium and semibold.
+The h4 uses weight 550 at 1.15em, providing a moderate level of emphasis.
 It's suitable for subsections within h3 sections and provides a subtle but clear distinction from regular text.

-##### H5 Headings — Weight 500
+##### H5 Headings

-The h5 uses weight 500 (medium).
+The h5 uses weight 500 at 1.1em, providing a moderate touch.
 Use this for minor subdivisions or detailed sections where you want visual separation without the strong emphasis of higher heading levels.

-###### H6 Headings — Weight 500
+###### H6 Headings

-The h6 uses weight 500, the same as h5 but sized at 0.9em.
-It's best used for deep subsections or minor details when H5 would be too heavy visually.
+The h6 uses weight 450 at 1.05em.
+It's best used for deep subsections or minor details—the increased size gives it heading status while staying light enough for subtle emphasis.

 ## Font Performance